armory/documentation/_spinnaker_install_admin_guides/install-on-aws.md

 * Expose the spin-gate (API) Kubernetes service on some URL endpoint
 * Update Spinnaker (via Halyard) to be aware of the new endpoints

-We're going to install the NGINX ingress controller on EKS (this uses the Layer 4 ELB, as indicated in the NGINX ingress controller [documentation](https://github.com/kubernetes/ingress-nginx/blob/master/docs/deploy/index.md#aws) - you can use other NGINX ingress controller configurations such as the Layer 7 load balancer per your organization's ingress policy.)
+We're going to install the NGINX ingress controller on AWS (this uses the Layer 4 ELB, as indicated in the NGINX ingress controller [documentation](https://github.com/kubernetes/ingress-nginx/blob/master/docs/deploy/index.md#aws) - you can use other NGINX ingress controller configurations such as the Layer 7 load balancer per your organization's ingress policy.)

 (Both of these are configurable with Spinnaker, but the NGINX ingress controller is also generally much more configurable)